 acai berries, vinegar, olive oil, and so on.

-Not to Die (good but too much emphasis on micronutrients instead of whole diet).
+Not to Die (good but I'd prefer less emphasis on micronutrients and more on whole diet).

 ||Dr. Josh Helman -- Promoter of plant-based diets.

 ||Kaiser -- In 2013, published Nutritional Update for Physicians: Plant-Based Diets,